RAJATKUMARSINGH527/TooYumRecipe_FullStack_Website/README.md

 # ✨ TooYumRecipe_FullStack_Website

-## Features

-- Search for seafood recipes using TheMealDB API
-- Like and save favorite recipes
-- Responsive design for all devices
-- Backend for user authentication and recipe management

 ## 🌟 Project Overview
 The **TooYum Recipe FullStack Website** allows users to **discover, save, and interact with recipes**.
 Users can **search for recipes, like their favorites, and view saved recipes**.
 The application provides a seamless user experience with authentication and dynamic UI updates.